rombrom/rombrom.com/src/posts/endgame-front-end-2024.md

 tags: post
 layout: post
 title: A Tour of an NFT Rentals Marketplace Front End at Cruising Altitude
+excerpt: |
+  We've released the 021 Endgame rentals marketplace.
+In this article we take a high-level tour of some of the core libraries used in building it.
 ---

 Gm all!
 Now that we’ve released our [021 Endgame](https://endgame.021.gg/) rentals protocol into the wild we figured it was high time to get some word out concerning some of the choices and trade-offs we made while building it.
 This article will focus in on some of these choices and trade-offs we made for our front end tech stack.
 I’ll get right to the juice.